akai-z/github-downloader/README.md

 * `--github-repo`: Github repository name.

 * `--source-path`: Github repository source download directory path.

+* `--github-token`: Github OAuth token can be used to access private repositories,
+and increase [Github API rate limit](https://developer.github.com/v3/#rate-limiting).
+This is optional.

 * `--git-ref`: Github repository Git reference.
 This is optional.
 Default: "master".
 (It is required, if the default reference is not found.)